-(English/ Western) Rider must be able to control the horse at a walk and trot in a group and show independently without ground assistance.
+(English/ Western) Rider must be able to control the horse at a walk and trot in a walk, sitting trot and posting trot (English only), and will be asked to canter one at a time, perform a halt, perform large circles and reverse direction.
+No ground assistance is permitted.
+Riders must be able to ride independently.